 The LinkedIn divide

 Transparency and honesty are valued by customers in the modern age and in fact companies don’t have much choice – someone will find a skeleton in your closet if you have any.
 As long as you play by the rules, keep things fresh and updated, you’ll see LinkedIn as a great source of quality referrals, enquires and web traffic.
-If you think your LinkedIn strategy needs dusting down, give me a shout or send us a message.
+If you think your LinkedIn strategy needs dusting down.